-The extent to which the COVID-19 pandemic has tested the world’s collective resilience is unprecedented in living memory.
+The extent to which the coronavirus pandemic has tested the world’s collective resilience is unprecedented in living memory.

-Against the backdrop of the alarming scale of illness and death attributable to the disease and the catastrophic economic contraction that has already sparked multiple waves of government stimulus efforts, uncertainty pervades.
+Against the backdrop of the alarming scale of illness and death attributable to the disease and the catastrophic economic contraction sparked multiple waves of government stimulus efforts, uncertainty pervades.
 Even in good times, no one knows what the future holds — and these are not good times.

 One of the many sources of uncertainty for Americans these days involves a form of financial protection people usually regard as a sure bet: life insurance.
-Millions of us are wondering — some idly, some urgently — whether life insurance covers deaths attributable to COVID-19.
+Millions of us are wondering — some idly, some urgently — whether life insurance covers deaths attributable to the novel coronavirus (COVID-19).

 First, the good news.
-With possible exceptions, your life insurance policy is very likely to pay full death benefits should you succumb to the disease.
-That only applies if you have one currently, and you remain current on your premium payments.
+With possible exceptions, your permanent or term life insurance policy is very likely to pay full death benefits should you succumb to the disease.
+This assumes that you have one currently, and you remain current on your premium payments.

-To be clear, “very unlikely” is not “impossible,” so you should absolutely review your life insurance policy documents or contact your insurer directly if there’s any doubt in your mind.
+To be clear, “very unlikely” is not “impossible,” so be sure to review your life insurance policy documents or contact your insurer directly if there’s any doubt in your mind.
 But insurers generally don’t treat deaths attributable to pandemic diseases any differently from those that aren’t.

 When Could Dying From COVID-19 Jeopardize Your Death Benefit?

-Your life insurance policy is not guaranteed to pay a death benefit, no matter what.
+Your permanent or term life insurance policy is not guaranteed to pay a death benefit, no matter what.
 Every policy features exclusions under which the insurer can legally refuse to compensate the beneficiaries upon the policyholder’s death.

 Some exclusions are more common than others.
 Those that could jeopardize your policy’s death benefit if you die from COVID-19 include: